ThembaTman0/ThembaTman0/README.md

 ## About

-I am a Java backend engineer with over 3 years of experience building and maintaining systems in the forex and payments domain at First National Bank (FNB).
+I am a Java backend engineer with 3+ years of experience building and maintaining systems in the forex and payments domain at First National Bank (FNB).

-I work on backend services that support foreign exchange transactions and cross-border payments, where correctness, consistency, and system reliability are critical.
-My focus is on building clean, maintainable services using Spring Boot and designing APIs that perform well in distributed environments.
+I work on backend services supporting foreign exchange transactions and cross-border payments, where correctness, consistency, and reliability are critical.
+My focus is on building clean, maintainable services with Spring Boot and designing APIs that perform well in distributed environments.

-Over time, I have gained practical experience with transaction boundaries, concurrency, and system behaviour under load, and I apply this when designing and improving backend systems.
+I have practical experience with transaction boundaries, concurrency, and system behaviour under load, and I apply this when designing and improving backend systems.

 ---